claireloconnell/claireloconnell.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my website!
+title: "Welcome!
 Here you can find more information about myself and my research."
-excerpt: "Research interests"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/